About the course

 The Forensic Process aims to prepare veterinary staff for the possibility of forensic involvement in animal abuse and welfare cases, across the two main strands of exposure: your own intuition and suspicion, and formal referral from relevant authorities.

-This online course takes approximately 16 hours to complete, which can be undertaken at the participants’ own pace and at any time over the course’s 2-month period.
-All resources are fully downloadable, including templates to support the documentation and examination of animals (and related materials), the recognition and recovery of potential evidence – and what to do with it, once you have it!
+This online course takes approximately 16 hours to complete, which can be undertaken at your own pace and at any time over the course’s 2-month period.
+All resources are fully downloadable, including templates to support the documentation and examination of various animals, including the recognition and recovery of potential evidence – and what to do with it, once you have it!

 Upon completion, participants will be awarded 16 certified CPD hours and access to a bespoke suite of courses for further development, in this fascinating but critical aspect of veterinary practice.